-This article will explain the difference between fixed and variable costs in a restaurant, provide examples of both and educate the reader on proper analysis procedures to create baselines for improvement.
-I am a big believer in the feedback loop method of business operations in order to maximize profit and reduce overall stress for the owners and management team.
+This article will explain the difference between fixed and variable costs in a restaurant, provide examples of both and educate the reader on proper analytical procedures to create baselines for improvement.
+The best tool to use to set baselines is the feedback loop method of business operations.
+It will help to maximize profit and reduce overall stress for owners and the management team.

 Furthermore, many small business owners believe that if labor and food are variable, the remaining costs must be fixed in comparison.
-This is not necessarily true especially as the restaurant’s volume of sales increase and more costs begin to occur.
-Before beginning to go into detail, a short definition of each of the terms used is provided to remind the reader of their meaning.
+This is not necessarily true especially as the restaurant’s volume of sales increase and more costs begin to accumulate.
+Before going into details, a short definition of each of the terms used is provided to remind the reader of their meaning.

 Fixed Costs – those cash costs paid each month whether one patron or 30,000 patrons are served.
 A perfect example relates to costs associated with occupancy.
 These include rent, insurance and property taxes.

 Variable Costs – the technical definition relates to those costs that fluctuate (generally increase) as the volume of sales increase.
 The most common identifiable cost in a restaurant is food cost.

 Mixed Costs – a derivative of both fixed and variable expenditures as one single cost; in the restaurant industry a good example is the water bill.
 In general, this monthly bill has a fixed required payment whether the restaurant washes dishes or not.
 Think of the standard account fee.
 The variable element of the water bill is the actual consumption of water.
 The fixed element is spread over the volume of water consumed so the price per gallon decreases as the volume of water consumed increases.